geodynamics/aspect/doc/sphinx/user/run-aspect/visualizing-results/stat-data.md

 #### Visualizing statistical data

-In addition to the graphical output discussed above, <span ASPECT produces a statistics file that collects information produced during each time step.
+In addition to the graphical output discussed above, ASPECT produces a statistics file that collects information produced during each time step.
 For the remainder of this section, let us assume that we have run ASPECT with the